What is SQL Data Sync for Azure?

 SQL Data Sync is available in all regions.

 Is a SQL Database account required

-Can I use Data Sync to sync between SQL Server on-premises databases only
+Can I use Data Sync to sync between SQL Server databases only

-Can I use Data Sync to sync between SQL Databases that belong to different subscriptions
+Can I use Data Sync to sync between databases in SQL Database that belong to different subscriptions

 Yes.
-You can sync between SQL Databases that belong to resource groups owned by different subscriptions.
+You can sync between databases that belong to resource groups owned by different subscriptions.